m-richards/RecursiveRouteChoice/docs/source/introduction_install.rst

 It is recommended to use some kind of virtual environment to avoid conflicting package versions.
 There is also a :code:`requirements_strict.txt` which explicitly specifies package versions.
-This will likely contain less up to date package versions, but should always work regardless of future api changes of the dependencies.
+This will likely contain less up to date versions, but should always work regardless of future api changes of the dependencies.

-Hopefully this will also appear on PyPi at some point.